RaulMrSouza/Unity-Crafting-System/Assets/SimpleCraft/Readme.txt

 About Items

-Items are the base prefabs in the craft system, they can be grabbed into the inventory and used for other purposes.
+Items are the base prefabs in the crafting system, they can be grabbed into the inventory and used for other purposes.

-To create a new item just add a Item Script to a GameObject with a collider, each item must have a unique name and be placed on the SimpleCraft/Assets/Resources/items/ folder in order to be instantializable by the manager.
+To create a new item just create an Item scriptableObject using Create->SimpleCraft->Item and set a Prefab with a Collider and an Item Refence script to be the physical object of the Item.

 About Resources